HTTPArchive/almanac.httparchive.org/src/content/en/2025/capabilities.md

 ### Compression Streams API

-The [Compression Streams API](https://developer.mozilla.org/docs/Web/API/Compression_Streams_API) allows web apps to compress and decompress data using widely supported formats like GZIP and Deflate, directly in the browser.
+The [Compression Streams API](https://developer.mozilla.org/docs/Web/API/Compression_Streams_API) allows web apps to compress and decompress data using widely supported formats like GZIP and Deflate (and as of recent also Brotli), directly in the browser.
 This enables more efficient transfer and storage of large data without relying on server-side processing.

-Data is processed via `CompressionStream` and `DecompressionStream` objects, which integrate with the web's streaming APIs (`ReadableStream`, `WritableStream`).
+Data is processed via `CompressionStream` and `DecompressionStream` objects, which integrate with the web's [streaming APIs](https://web.dev/streams) (`ReadableStream`, `WritableStream`).

 ```js
 const text = "Hello Web Almanac 2025!";